dustinpfister/blog_posts/_posts/threejs-basic-material.md

 layout: post
 categories: three.js
 id: 184
-updated: 2022-12-29 11:31:31
+updated: 2023-05-26 08:24:27
-version: 1.29
+version: 1.30
 ---

-In [threejs](https://threejs.org/) the [basic material](https://threejs.org/docs/index.html#api/materials/MeshBasicMaterial) seems to come up a lot, for example it is the default material that is used when [creating a mesh object](/2018/05/04/threejs-mesh/) if a material is not specified.
-Also it is still a decent material if I want to just skin a mesh with a texture, and do not want to do anything special involving the reflection of light.
+In [threejs](https://threejs.org/) the [basic material](https://threejs.org/docs/index.html#api/materials/MeshBasicMaterial) is the default material that is used when [creating a mesh object](/2018/05/04/threejs-mesh/) if a material is not specified as the second argument after giving the geometry to use.
+It is still a decent material if I want to just skin a mesh with a texture, and do not want to do anything special involving the reflection of light.
+There are also some other use cases that will work okay with the basic material such as using vertex colors with a geometry.

-Still the basic material supports a few options when it comes to texture maps, there is the basic color map, but there is are a few more options such as an alpha map for example.
+Still the basic material supports a few options when it comes to texture maps, there is the basic color map, but there is are a few more options such as an [alpha map](/2019/06/06/threejs-alpha-map/) for example.
 Still there are even more options when it comes to texture maps with other materials that will respond to light sources such as the [standard material](/2021/04/27/threejs-standard-material/) which I have found to be my usual go to material.

 So today I thought I would continue expanding my [collection of posts on threejs](/categories/three-js/) by writing a post on the basic material, and what it has to offer when making a threejs project.
 This will involve a few simple hello world type examples, but I will also need to get into at least a few examples that involve the use of textures.